About Us

 Professional Affiliation

-Dr. Helman has been studying the biology and caring for pediatric patients with sarcomas for over thirty years.
-Dr. Helman completed his post-doctoral training at the National Cancer Institute (NCI).
+Dr. Lee Helman has been studying the biology and caring for pediatric patients with sarcomas for over thirty years.
+Dr. Helman completed his postdoctoral training at the National Cancer Institute (NCI).
 He then became Head of the Molecular Oncology Section, Pediatric Oncology Branch, NCI, in 1993.
 He served as Chief of the Pediatric Oncology Branch from 1997-2007 and served as Scientific Director for Clinical Research in the Center for Cancer Research, National Cancer Institute from 2007 to 2016.
 He joined Children’s Hospital Los Angeles (CHLA) and the University of Southern California (USC) in 2017 as the Section Head of Basic and Translational Research within the Cancer and Blood Disease Institute (CBDI) and the Division of Hematology, Oncology and Blood and Marrow Transplantation.
 He remains an adjunct professor at CHLA.
 He has also trained many investigators in the field of pediatric sarcomas over the course of his career.
 He is currently focusing on improving outcomes in osteosarcoma.

 Why I’m Here

-Current therapy for patients with osteosarcoma has not improved over the past 30 years.
+Current therapy for patients with osteosarcoma has not improved over the past 40 years.
 I believe that with our improved understanding of the genetic drivers of this disease, we have an unprecedented opportunity to make significant progress in treating patients using this information.
 I also believe we have the opportunity to engage the immune system to help us develop new approaches for treatment.
 And I believe the OSI can help accelerate our progress in making this a reality.

 Michael Brown, MD